newrelic/helm-charts/charts/newrelic-infrastructure/README.md

 * `memoryUsedBytes`: in the UI, this is displayed in the pod card that appears when you click on a pod, and will show no data.
 We will soon fix this by updating our charts to use memoryWorkingSetBytes instead.
 * Volume:
 * `fsUsedBytes`: zero, so fsUsedPercent is zero

+#### Multiple Windows node builds running in the same cluster

+Multiple windows build for the nodes are supported by this chart.
+A different daemonSet is generated for each of them as specified by the value object `windowsOsList`.

+Accordigly the old value for the Windoes image `windowsTag` is deprecated and will be removed in the future.
+Currently if specified still overwrite the image tag specified by the windowsOsList.

+Notice that the [kubernetes standard](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/) for running containers over Windows, requires the presence of the label on the node `node.kubernetes.io/windows-build`.
+This label is added automatically to each node for versions `>1.17` but should be added manually otherwise.
+This helm charts expects the presence of such labels on the different Windows node and schedules thorugh nodeSelectors the daemonSets accordngly.

 # Config file